-What is Poliwood Composite decking made of?
+What is Poliwood Composite Decking made of?

 What is HDPE?

-High Density Polyethylene (HDPE) has an extra high strength-to-density ratio and is one of the most commonly used plastics – typically found in more rigid products like milk gallons, cups and water bottles.
-Its strength acts as a barrier against moisture, and resists insects, rot and other chemicals.
+High Density Polyethylene (HDPE) has an extra high strength-to-density ratio and is one of the most commonly used plastics – typically found in more rigid products like milk containers, cups and water bottles.
+Its strength acts as a barrier against moisture and resists insects, rot and other chemicals.
 Easily recyclable and free from harmful emissions, the use of HDPE results in decking boards that are stronger, ultra-durable and more sustainable than composites with non-HDPE plastics.

-How do I clean and maintain my Deck?
+How do I clean and maintain my deck?

 How do I build a deck?

 Every deck will have its own unique requirements.
-In order to make your project a success, please follow the official Poliwood decking installation guide which can be found on our website.
+In order to make your project a success, please follow the official Poliwood Decking installation guide which can be found on our website.

-Can I power wash Poliwood decking?
+Can I power wash Poliwood Decking?

-It is recommended that only professionals use a pressure washer with wide fan tips, at low pressures.
+It is recommended that only professionals use a pressure washer with wide fan tips at low pressures.
 If done improperly, extreme concentrated high pressure will damage any composite deck material.
 Exercise caution and check with a professional as improper use could lead to damage or loss of your warranty coverage.

-Will heat from grills or fire pits harm Poliwood decking?
+Will heat from grills or fire pits harm Poliwood Decking?